delneg/cosmopolitan-fsharp-fable-example/README.md

 [αcτµαlly pδrταblε εxεcµταblε](https://justine.lol/ape.html) is a binary can run natively in many operative systems.

+# Original Scala.js project

+This project is based on the original [Scala.js project](https://github.com/lolgab/cosmopolitan-scalajs-example)

 # For the impatient

 Just run these commands to enjoy a portable F# Fable JS binary: